nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### 2.11.
 Set an alias for an existing command: `add-alias`
 Adds a new shortcut for an existing command. <br>

 Format: `add-alias 'COMMAND_ALIAS'='COMMAND_PHRASE'`

 > On pressing enter, the entire string specified on the right-hand side of the equals sign will replace the alias.
 > If an alias is typed within quotes, however, it will _not_ be replaced.

 Examples:
-* `add-alias 'add-dl'='add deadline'` <br>
+* `add-alias 'add-dl'='add deadline:'` <br>
-  The command `add-dl 'Clean the garage'` can be used in place of `add someday='Clean the garage'`. <br>
-  However, `add deadline 'buy add-dl a cake' by 4:00pm on 12-Oct-16` does not become `add deadline 'buy add deadline a cake' by 4:00pm on 12-Oct-16`, since `add-dl` was enclosed by quotation marks.
+    The command input `add-dl 'Clean the garage' by 17:00 on 04-05-14` can now be used in place of `add deadline 'Clean the garage' by 17:00 on 04-05-1`.
+However, note that `add deadline 'buy add-dl a cake' by 4:00pm on 12-Oct-16` does not register as `add deadline 'buy add deadline a cake' by 4:00pm on 12-Oct-16`, since `add-dl` was enclosed by quotation marks.

 <br>